 According to remodelers who answered special questions on NAHB’s Remodeling Market Index (RMI) survey for the 1st quarter of 2014, a simple “desire for better/newer amenities” ranked as the number one reason customers choose to remodel their homes.
 On a scale of 1 to 5 (where 1 indicates never or almost never, and 5 is very often), the average remodeler’s response was 4.3.

-Reasons to remodel that are of special interest to particular stakeholders—like aging in place and energy efficiency—were further down the list, with average responses near the 3.0 center of the scale.
+“Desire for better/newer amenities” edged out the second place “need to repair/replace old components” by one tenth of a point.
+These traditional market drivers were the only reasons to remodel with an average rating above 4.0.
+Another fairly traditional reason, “desire/need for more space” came in third at 3.7.Reasons to remodel that are of special interest to particular stakeholders—like aging in place and energy efficiency—were further down the list, with average responses near the 3.0 center of the scale.
 Relatively low average ratings for increasing the home’s investment value or preparing it for a sale continue to support the idea that owners are more likely to remodel for themselves than for future owners.
-Getting a property ready for a distressed sale scored a particularly low 1.3 (very near the minimum possible 1.0).Remodeling Reasons 2013At the margin, of course, less common reasons to remodel can still fuel an increase in activity if they are on the rise.
+Getting a property ready for a distressed sale scored a particularly low 1.3 (very near the minimum possible 1.0).At the margin, of course, less common reasons to remodel can still fuel an increase in activity if they are on the rise.
 However, this is only the second time we’ve asked the “reasons to remodel” question on the RMI survey (the first being in the first quarter of 2012), and most of the answers on average changed very little in the intervening two years.
 Indeed, the average rating for 9 of the 12 categories changed by one tenth of a point or less.

 One exception was an increase from 2.8 to 3.0 in the “desire to be able to age in place,” something many observers were probably expecting given the aging population.
 “Desire/need for more space” also increased two tenths of a point.
 “Desire for better/newer amenities” posted the largest gain, going from 4.0 to 4.3.
 A rise in remodeling projects motivated by desire for more space or better amenities is consistent with the general housing market recovery that many experts expect to continue.